Ecotrust/madrona/docs/sidebar.rst

 That example makes sense for synchronous tabs, but what about :ref:`async_tabs`?
 It makes more sense organization-wise to have inline style and javascript tags within the template that renders the tab content.
-Making an :ref:`onShow <lingcod.onShow>` call with a url as the target argument will not work.
+Making an :ref:`onShow <madrona.onShow>` call with a url as the target argument will not work.
 This is how we would implement the previous example for an asynchronous report: